 While most people know the importance of eating the right foods and taking high-quality supplements when pregnant, awareness of harmful ingredients in common household products is lacking.
 In fact, most women are told little to nothing about the importance of reducing their exposure to harmful chemicals despite research showing they can have profound impacts on babies’ health.

 Luckily, information about the potential negative effects of what you put on your body and the products you’re using is becoming increasingly more available so that women can take action into their own hands.

 The good news is, there are many simple and easy shifts you can start making today that will positively impact your health and greatly reduce your exposure to harmful ingredients when pregnant.

 Why It’s Important to Know What to Avoid When Pregnant

-Common household products, like household cleaners, skincare and cosmetic products, cookware and kitchen items, paint, and even nail polish often contain harmful ingredients that have the ability to get into the bloodstream and transfer to the fetus through the placenta.
+Common household products, like household cleaners, skincare and cosmetic products, cookware and kitchen items, paint, and even nail polish often contain harmful ingredients that have the ability to get into the bloodstream.
+They’re even more of a concern when you’re pregnant because they can transfer to the fetus through the placenta.